-Requirements for a Minor or Endorsement in Special Education
+Requirements for an Endorsement in Special Education

 For the requirements for a minor in Special Education, see p.
-161. An endorsement in Special Education is also available.
+163. An endorsement in Special Education is also available.
 See the licensure officer for details on the coursework and testing required for this endorsement.